 - Maintaining accurate logs regarding office supplies and equipment

-In some states, medical assistant may perform certain procedures, such as blood draws, ultrasounds, and echocardiograms, while in other states these procedures cannot be performed.
+In some states, medical assistants may perform certain procedures, such as blood draws, ultrasounds, and echocardiograms, while in other states these procedures cannot be performed.
 Generally speaking, however, it is up to the discretion of the physician or office administrator regarding the duties and responsibilities of its staff of medical assistants.

 Required Knowledge and Skills

 Medical assistant jobs require knowledge of the healthcare field, the medical specialty of the office or center in which they work, and medical terminology.
 They must also have exceptional people skills; good grammar and spelling; excellent phone etiquette; a high degree of professionalism; and top-notch organizational skills, including the ability to multi-task.